ahmadassaf/blog-posts/data/blog/ai/2014-01-21-introduction-to-semantic-web.md

 ---
+type: post
 title: 'Introduction to Semantic Web'
-date: '2014-04-21'
+tags: ['Semantic Web', 'Knowledge Representation', 'Linked Data']
 summary: 'In the same way that Web 1.0 abstracted away the network and physical layers, the Semantic Web abstracts away the document and application layers involved in the exchange of information.
 The Semantic Web connects facts, so that rather than linking to a specific document or application'
-tags: ['Semantic Web', 'Knowledge Representation', 'Linked Data']
-category: 'semantic web'
 featured: true
 draft: false
-image: /static/images/semantic-web.png
+date: '2014-04-21'
+category: 'ai'
+bibliography: references.bib
 ---

-The model behind the Web could be roughly summarized as a way to publish documents represented in a standard way (HTML), containing links to other documents and accessible through the Internet using standard protocols ([TCP](https://en.wikipedia.org/wiki/Transmission_Control_Protocol)/[IP](https://en.wikipedia.org/wiki/Internet_protocol_suite) and [HTTP](https://en.wikipedia.org/wiki/HTTP)).
+The model behind @Xie2016 the Web could be roughly summarized as a way to publish documents represented in a standard way (HTML), containing links to other documents and accessible through the Internet using standard protocols ([TCP](https://en.wikipedia.org/wiki/Transmission_Control_Protocol)/[IP](https://en.wikipedia.org/wiki/Internet_protocol_suite) and [HTTP](https://en.wikipedia.org/wiki/HTTP)).
 The result could be seen as a worldwide, distributed file system of interconnected documents that humans can read, exchange and discuss.

 - Before the web, people used to write documents, cite references and then check the reference and go and look search for it, in the library or look in the library ... etc.
 - The great invention of the web is the hyperlink; click on that link and you get to the next document in the chain .. you can easily go to the reference !! so the **web 1.0** was the web of documents